 The South Aisle of the Nave

-The South aisle of the Nave has a window dated 1860 installed in memory of George Medd Butt, Q.C. ( I 797-1860).
+The South Aisle of the Nave has a window dated 1860 installed in memory of George Medd Butt, Q.C.
+(1797-1860).
 He was M.P. for Weymouth and was born in Sherborne.
 The subject of the window is Joseph of Arimathea with sleeping soldiers below and the resurrected Christ above.
 In the tracery, angels hold instruments of The Passion.

 The Sepulchre Chapel

 The Sepulchre Chapel East Window contains glass also by Christopher Webb.
 The subject of The Resurrection runs through the three lights, with Christ in the centre flanked on the left by the Virgin Mary and St. Mary Magdalene and on the right the Angel.
 In the four corners are Instruments of The Passion and in the tracery two angels with, on either side the badges of the Royal Engineers and Sherborne School.
 The window is a memorial to Thomas Wilfred-Nash, Captain R.E. who died in a Japanese POW camp in Siam in 1943.

 This window by Whitefriars Studios was commissioned by Sherborne School for Girls to mark the fifty year jubilee anniversary of the founding of the school in 1899.
 It was dedicated by the Bishop of Salisbury in December 1951.
 It depicts the Archangel Gabriel with the words of the Annunciation above.
 A ring of cherubs play musical instruments and the arms of the school complete the circle.

 The small white friar at the bottom right is the studio signature.